TerenceVy/Mobile-ecommerce-API/README.md

 # Mobile-ecommerce-API

 This project was create in 3 days.
-I create an API + a mobile application.
+I create a Laravel API + a mobile application.
 It is an ecommerce application with CRUD